-Palm Beach County receives extra $12.5 Million for rental assistance
+Palm Beach County receives extra $12.5 million for rental assistance

-PALM BEACH COUNTY, Fla. — Millions of dollars in federal aid are on the way to Palm Beach County for those behind on their rent.
+WEST PALM BEACH, Fla. — Millions of dollars in federal aid are on the way to Palm Beach County for those behind on their rent.

 The Community Services Department is currently accepting applications for residents in need of rental assistance.